One dimensional sharp discrete Hardy-Rellich inequalities: Weighted Hardy-Rellich equalities on graphs

 \begin{rem} The idea of using equalities to handle Hardy-Rellich type inequalities was frequently used.
-For example, The equality \eqref{FH} generalizes the ground state transform in \cite{KPP} (which is equivalent to the case of $V\equiv 1$) to the weighted case.
+The equality \eqref{FH} generalizes the ground state transform in \cite{KPP} (which is equivalent to the case of $V\equiv 1$) to the weighted case.
 The main toolbox in \cite[section 2]{KPP} contains the product and chain rules; the ground state transform and a discrete co-area formula, which are all based on some identities.
-Interested readers can also take a look of \cite{HY} for similar ideas in continuous setting. \end{rem}
+Interested readers can also take a look at \cite{HY} for similar ideas in the continuous setting.
+For example, let $\alpha \in \R$ and $\varphi \in C_c^1(0, \infty)$, if $v = x^\frac{\alpha-1}{2}\varphi$, there holds